The OpenID Connect security scheme in OpenAPI

 - Interoperability: OpenID Connect is widely supported by various identity providers, allowing seamless integration with existing systems.

-- Security: By defining scopes and security requirements in your OpenAPI specification, you can enforce fine-grained access control, ensuring that only authorized users can access specific operations.
+- Security: By defining scopes and security requirements in your OpenAPI document, you can enforce fine-grained access control, ensuring that only authorized users can access specific operations.

 Last updated on